 However, the maintenance of bank funding by an adjustment of deposit rates does not altogether solve the problem posed by the increase in market rates of interest.
 In the early 1980s, after deregulation of deposit rates, the S&Ls found themselves paying 15% to depositor while earning 6% on the forty-year mortgages they had granted in 1965, which still had over twenty years to go.
 This mismatch caused large losses even without any changes in the reported accounting values of those mortgages from the 1960s.
 If reported accounting values had been adjusted, probably more than one half of the S&Ls would have been considered insolvent right away.
 Instead, the insolvencies remained hidden, the zombies went on to "gamble for resurrection" by taking large risks, and the industry all but collapsed around 1990, at huge costs to taxpayers.
+111

 In 2022 and 2023, US authorities seemed intent on repeating the S&L experience.
 In 2022, they failed to recognize that, as market rates of interest increased, investors who had moved into bank deposits in 2020 and 2021, when market rates were near zero, would move out of deposits again to avail themselves of more attractive alternatives in the market.
 They also failed to recognize that the increases in market rates of interest caused the market values of fixed-rate investments to decline and that this decline was threatening the banks' solvency.
-In 2023, US authorities treated the banks as if they had only liquidity problems, so after the collapse of SVB and other banks, the
+In 2023, US authorities treated the banks as if they had only liquidity problems, so after the collapse of SVB and other banks, the Federal Reserve expanded its liquidity provision to the industry.
+However, if liquidity is provided at 5% and securities purchased in 2020 and 2021 yield 1.5% per year, banks have a hard time even if they can avoid realizing or even acknowledging the market value losses on their assets.
+The profit squeeze from the mismatch between the interest banks must pay and the interest they earn on long-term assets is likely to distort their ongoing decisions, with potentially disastrous consequences for the future.
+112

-&lt;sup>106 See the discussion in Chapter 4 and the references given there, particularly, Benston et al. (1991), Kane (1985, 1989), and White (1991) and the discussion of the previous claim, as well as Jiang et al. (2023a, 2023b) concerning unrealized losses as well as excessive risk taking by distressed or insolvent banks in 2023.
+111 See the discussion in Chapter 4 and the references given there, particularly, Benston et al. (1991), Kane (1985, 1989), and White (1991) and the discussion of the previous claim, as well as Jiang et al. (2023a, 2023b) concerning unrealized losses as well as excessive risk taking by distressed or insolvent banks in 2023.